DodiBTW/Reddit-video-generator/README.md

 - Chooses a random video from the assets/videos folder, then cuts it randomly based on total duration of text to speech.
 - Adds speech and subtitles onto the video with correct timings and delays
 - Renders the video

+## How to upload to youtube?
+A new feature, uploading to YouTube, has been added.
+In order to upload a video to youtube, you must create a google cloud console projet "Web app" and an Oauth2 client with "http://localhost:8080" allowed as a client.
+When you run the script with youtube video uploads, a tab will open on your browser where you can sign in to your account.
+Due to the fact our web app is still in test mode, you need to add your google account as a test user inside of the google cloud console web app.
+To do so, go to Apis and services > Oauth consent screen > Audience > Test users and add the email of your google account.

 ## Requirements
 Install python 3, as well as all dependencies in the requirements.txt file, then add videos to the assets/videos folder.
 Afterwards, you can simply run main.py